mikesparr/typescript-postgres-auth-example/README.md

  * As an `admin`, I want to be able to **delete** any `permission` record, so I can manage permissions and keep the system current

 # TODO
+## Add support for group permissions
 One could extend the functionality to add **group** or **department** (team) access as well.
 By making a `user` a member of a **group** and then adding author or group *ownership* to records, you can extend the Controller logic to `isOwnerOrMember` to check the records accordingly.

  * Example from AccessControl module author: https://github.com/onury/accesscontrol/issues/39

+## Add support for other API views (i.e. GraphQL)
+Some of the database interaction via ORM in Controllers could be factored out to a lib/model object for each service so the Controller just calls methods.
+This way if we added a GraphQL service the resolvers could reuse the same methods to keep the app DRY.

 # Contributing
 As this is just a research project, I don't plan on maintaining LTS but if any